 Please contact Michele 05 55 68 62 73 or Sue 05 55 00 31 15.

 All of us at one time or another will loose someone close to us.
 Coping with bereavement in any society can be a lonely and bewildering experience.
 The rituals and social customs of the past, the formal funerals and fixed periods of mourning that once helped to guide us through grief are gone.
 It can be that friends and relatives become paralysed by embarrassment often because they are not sure what to say or do.

 In today’s society grief and bereavement are still taboo subjects, something which many people find very difficult to deal with.
 Very often after a period of time people expect you to have recovered but unfortunately a death takes time to come to terms with, which takes the time that it takes.
 There is no magic number of days, months or years after which you will feel better.
 It is a very gradual process.

 Here in France, Cancer Support Haute-Vienne is an association which supports Anglophones affected by cancer.
 Sadly, very often the person who has cancer dies and the family, partner or friends are left.
-If CSH-V has been supporting a carer we will continue to support them in bereavement for as long as they need us.
+If CSH-V has been supporting a carer we will continue to support them in bereavement until they no longer need us.
 And recently we have been asked to support people who find, some time after the death of a loved one to cancer, that they are still struggling and could do with someone to talk to.